Discover folk - the CRM for people-powered businesses

 Cons

-- High cost at higher tiers: The pricing can become expensive as you move to higher tiers, which may be prohibitive for small government contractors as they scale.
+- High cost at higher tiers: The pricing can become expensive as you move to higher tiers, which may be prohibitive for mid-sized government contracting teams of 20-50 people as they scale.

 - Limited customization in free plan: The free plan and lower tiers have limited customization options, which can restrict flexibility for growing government contractors.